Funcom: History

 On September 1, 2009, Funcom announced the establishment of a new development studio in Montreal, Quebec, Canada.
 The new studio has worked on Funcom's two MMORPG projects: The Secret World and the Age of Conan expansion pack Rise of the Godslayer.

 On September 29, 2009, Funcom announced a reduction of 20% of its staff, resulting in a "significant delay" for the release of The Secret World.

 All the perceived actions were reflected in the 2010 Annual Financial Report.
 The current number of employees is 282 (a 19% reduction to 2009).
 As the result of the new strategy, the operating results came close to a positive value — in 2010 it reached — US$593 thousand compared to — US$10 798 thousand in 2009.

 On July 2, 2012, Funcom announced Ole Schreiner as the new CEO of Funcom and as a new member of the management board of Funcom.
 Ole Schreiner comes from the position of COO of the company, a role he has held for several years.
 Ole Schreiner is one of Funcom's longest-serving employees and he has been working directly with titles such as Anarchy Online, Age of Conan and The Secret World in several capacities.
 Trond Arne Aas, long-term CEO of Funcom, took on a new role as Strategic Advisor to the Board and Chief Strategy Officer.

-On August 22, 2012, Funcom announced that it laid off half of the company as a cost-adjustment initiative due to the poor performance of their MMORPG The Secret World.
+On August 22, 2012, Funcom announced that it laid off half of the company as a cost-adjustment initiative due to the poor performance of its MMORPG The Secret World.
 Some of the lay-offs were temporary.
 They blamed this poor performance on the Metacritic score of the game and the launch of competing titles like Diablo III.

-On January 10, 2013, Funcom announced that they had initiated a process of restructuring the company around its core products and technology.
+On January 10, 2013, Funcom announced that it had initiated a process of restructuring the company around its core products and technology.
 The restructuring involved, among other things, that some of the company's offices would be closed or consolidated with others.
 Thus, Funcom hoped to create a stronger and more effective organization.

-The company announced on January 17, 2013, that it would lay off some of its staff of their Montreal branch as a part of the restructuring process.
+The company announced on January 17, 2013, that it would lay off some of its staff of its Montreal branch as a part of the restructuring process.